 New review, new decision process

-This new, independent permit application is going through the full, normal regulatory process.
+This new, independent permit application went through the full, normal regulatory process.

 This process breaks down into three distinct phases: review of the environmental impacts, a decision on whether or not to develop a permit, and the permit development process.